-Note 6 - Staff costs are recharged to Lottery according to the time they spend in carrying out Lottery Distribution activities.
-Where staff are identified as being employed 100% for Lottery Distribution purposes their costs are recharged in full.
+Note 1.6.1 Staff costs are recharged to Lottery Distribution according to the time they spend in carrying out Lottery activities, see note 1.6.1 for further details.
+Note 18 relates to pension costs apportioned to Lottery Distribution based on historic averaged apportionment of staff costs.